 There is no systematic evidence on the impact of migration on school performance of migrants' children in Ukraine.
 Since secondary education is compulsory, children of migrants attend schools; in principle, school directors and officials of district educational departments have to control whether all school-aged children in their district attend school.
 The Caritas Foundation report (2009) on the children of migrants suggests that in the absence of parents some of these children become more responsible and self-reliant and study well, so that they can find a good job in Ukraine.
-Others, in contrast, do not study in the absence of parental control, and the "easy money" they receive is spent in excess on alcohol, drugs, and gambling.
-In addition, http://www.caritas.if.ua/uk/children-andsince they do not see their parents working and using their knowledge on a daily basis, they have fewer incentives to study because they see that it is possible to earn decent money in a job that does not require education.
+Others, in contrast, do not study in the absence of parental control, and the "easy money" they receive is spent in excess on alcohol, drugs, and gambling79.
+In addition, since they do not see their parents working and using their knowledge on a daily basis, they have fewer incentives to study because they see that it is possible to earn decent money in a job that does not require education.
 For example, a child may realise that her mother working as a housekeeper earns more than her schoolteacher.